 Orthorexia is an eating disorder.

 It is a ‘fixation on eating healthy or “pure” foods’ and that may look different in each case.
 To some people, “healthy” means low-fat, low-calorie, raw, vegan, or something-free.
 To some people, “pure” means fresh and whole.
 In many cases, it’s difficult to distinguish a general interest in nutrition from an eating disorder.
-Sometimes, it starts with an honest desire to improve health.
+Sometimes, it starts with an interest in improving health.

 Orthorexia runs rampant on “healthy eating” blogs and Instagram accounts, in cleansing or detoxing programs, and with nutrition “experts” claiming you MUST cut X, Y, and Z out of your diet.
 All of the above have normalized this fixation on idealizing certain types of food.

 “Eating food that they don’t consider pure, or that someone else has prepared, causes an extreme amount of anxiety for orthorexics.”
 The AND’s article emphasizes the intense fixation with which orthorexics follow food rules.
 This is where the differentiation between orthorexia and an interest in healthier eating may be clear.The article notes symptoms of orthorexia include: anxiety in social situations, a need to control most aspects of food consumed, and a lack of food enjoyment.
 These disordered eating patterns may lead to malnourishment, transform into other eating disorders, or impact health in other ways.
-Orthorexia may been seen in people of all weights, from under to over weight, or even obesity.
+Orthorexia may been seen in people of all weights; like any other eating disorder, it doesn’t discriminate.

 The more we talk about orthorexia, the better chance we have of helping someone recover from it.